COMHIS/bibliographica/vignettes/tutorial.md

 ## [1] NA            NA            "james"       "30 year war"
 ```

-For a full list of stopword and related functions, see the [function documentation](https://github.com/rOpenGov/bibliographica/blob/master/man/)- We also provide some [ready-made stopword lists](https://github.com/rOpenGov/bibliographica/tree/master/inst/extdata).
+For a full list of stopword and related functions, see the [function documentation](https://github.com/rOpenGov/bibliographica/blob/master/man/).
+We also provide some [ready-made stopword lists](https://github.com/rOpenGov/bibliographica/tree/master/inst/extdata) that can be easily downloaded in R with the 'read.csv' function.

 ## Licensing and Citations